boyreau/Linux_Surface_RT/INSTALL_DETAILED.md

 ### Build your kernel

+I recommend building the kernel directly on the Surface RT (on the prebuilt Raspberry Pi OS image or equivalent).
+You don't need to set-up cross-compilation and it will help you building a working .config file for the kernel.

 #### The kernel sources
 First thing first, you need the kernel sources (cloning may take a while, keep reading while it clones).